wuichen/firebase-authentication/README.md

 # firebase-authentication

-Quickstart any new project with Firebase Auth and other social media login.
+Quickstart any new projects with Firebase Auth and other social media login.

 ## Installation